software-mansion/protostar/website/docs/tutorials/guides/testing.md

 def warp(blk_timestamp: int, target_contract_address: Optional[int] = None) -> Callable[[], None]: ...
 ```

-Sets a block timestamp for a speicfic contract.
-If the `target_contract_address` is undefined, the warp cheatcode affects tests and contracts imported to the test file.
-You can call the callback returned by this cheatcode to cancel its behavior.
+Changes a block timestamp until the returned function is called.
+If `target_contract_address` is specified, `warp` affects only the contract with the specified address.
+Otherwise, `warp` affects the current contract.

 ```cairo title="Warp cheatcode changes the value returned by get_block_timestamp"
 %lang starknet